LightYear22000/pubmed-summarizer/README.md

 - Check the summary and tables generated in ```data/summaries``` and ```data/tables``` directories respectively.

 # Limitations
-- data folder has only one hardcoded paper at the moment.
-Auto-downloading of papers is not possible.
 - Multiple papers are not concurrently processed.